enasequence/read_docs/prog_04.md

 Each row in the submitted file corresponds to one sequence.
 Each sequence will be assigned an individual sequence accession.
-The sequences from one submission will share a contiguos range of sequece accession numbers.
+The sequences from one submission will share a contiguous range of sequece accession numbers.

 The sequence accessions will be assigned only when the submission has been fully processed by ENA.
 This will happen some time after the submission has been made.